Department of Taxation and Finance

 Line 36

 Enter the amount of overpayment, if any, shown on the return you filed with the other state, local government, or the District of Columbia.
-This is the amount that exceeds the total tax computed on your return for the other taxing authority (see the instructions for line 24 above), before allocating for amounts to be refunded or credited to the following year’s estimated tax, and before any deducting for donations or estimated tax penalties.
+This is the amount that exceeds the total tax calculated on your return for the other taxing authority (see the instructions for line 24 above), before allocating for amounts to be refunded or credited to the following year’s estimated tax, and before any deducting for donations or estimated tax penalties.

 Line 37